stanfordnlp/CoreNLP/_pages/other-languages.md

 ---
-title: Other Languages -- Packages by others for using Stanford CoreNLP in other languages and packages
+title: Other Languages: Using Stanford CoreNLP in other languages and packages
 keywords: other languages
 permalink: '/other-languages.html'
 ---